thomasebsmith/set/README.md

 This repository contains pure HTML/JavaScript/CSS, so it can be hosted statically without any modifications.

-For example:
+For example, with Python 3's basic HTTP server:
 ```sh
 $ git clone https://github.com/thomasebsmith/set.git
 $ cd set/
 $ python3 -m http.server 8000
 ```

+This project can also be hosted on GitHub Pages without modification from the master branch.

 ## Copyright
-Copyright 2021 Thomas Smith.
+Copyright © 2021 Thomas Smith.

 ## License
 This project is released as open-source software under the MIT license.
 See